Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?

 \section{Exact dynamics}

-Before we turn to discussing the results, let us briefly outline the exact solution of the problem \cite{lampo2019quantum} (full details are given in Appendix~\ref{app:Heisenberg}).
+Before illustrating our findings, let us briefly outline the exact solution of our example model \cite{lampo2019quantum}, that we use as a benchmark against which to compare the various forms of second-order master equations (full details are given in Appendix~\ref{app:Heisenberg}).
 The exact Heisenberg equations of motion for the system can be compacted into the well-known quantum Langevin equation \cite{weiss1999}

 where $\chi(t)$ is the `dissipation kernel'